-Matthew Artukovich of Lee & Associates sold 2.5 acres of land here in 2005 for $11,330,000.00.
-He represented the seller, Right Hero Industries USA.
+Matthew Artukovich of Lee & Associates sold 2.5 acres of land here in 2005 for $11.3M representing the seller, Right Hero Industries USA.
 The site is located across from Lafayette Park and is near Southwestern Law School (former Bullocks Wilshire building), and the Vermont/Wilshire metro subway station.

 An 18,300 square foot food processing building was leased this month to a vegan meal prep and delivery company based in Los Angeles.
 They needed this space for their expanding business of shipping prepared meals across the country.

 The facility was previously occupied by Revolution Foods who prepared school lunches here for Los Angeles charter schools.
 The new tenant signed a long term lease and will make some improvements to the space.
 BROCHURE-SitePlan 1715 E 21st LEASED

 TriMas Corp. sells a 22-acre site at 5215 S. Boyle Ave. in Vernon to AMB Property Corp.
 Originally developed from the 1940s through the 1960s to support Norris Industries defense operations, 5215 S. Boyle Ave. includes more than 400,000 square feet of heavy manufacturing buildings with several existing leases currently in place.

 According to an SEC filing, the purchase price was for $13 million, all cash.
 AMB would not confirm the price.
 AMB plans to market the vacancies at the property in the short-term with a long-range goal of repositioning the site in order to maximize the significant upside potential in the land enhancing the value of the parcel.